g33k4y/KringleCon-2019-Writeup/KringleCon2019/Obj4-Windows_Log_Analysis_Determine_Attacker_Technique/README.md

 interesting, there's a hidden folder `.things/` at the same location, we should look within.

-`cd /usr/local/bin/.things/` without pressing <enter>, press <tab> twice we will get autocomplete `cd /usr/local/bin/.things/success`
+`cd /usr/local/bin/.things/` without pressing _enter_, instead we press _tab_ twice to get an autocomplete

+`cd /usr/local/bin/.things/success`

-the command will not work since it is not a directory, so we should change it to `file` to see what this file is
+but the above command will not work since it is not a directory, therefore we should change the command from `cd` to `file` to see what this file is

 `file /usr/local/bin/.things/success`